Lockwood, Missouri

 Lockwood is a city in Dade County, Missouri, United States.
 The population was 846 at the 2020 census.

 History

 Lockwood was platted in 1881.
 The community was named after J. E. Lockwood, a railroad official.
 A post office has been in operation at Lockwood since 1881.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.99 sqmi, of which 0.97 sqmi is land and 0.02 sqmi is water.

+Climate

+According to the Köppen classification, Lockwood has a humid subtropical climate bordering on humid continental.